Use the Video content block to share and caption videos in your emails or landing pages.

 - In your campaign layout, click the Video block you want to work with to bring up the editing pane.

-- If you’re editing an email campaign, add some caption text for your video on the Content tab.
+- If you’re editing an email, add some caption text for your video on the Content tab.
 If you’re editing a landing page and you want to add a caption to your video, toggle the Caption slider.

 - On the Settings tab, use the drop-down menus to choose the position of your caption and image.

 To expand the thumbnail image to the edges of the content block, use the Edge To Edge checkbox.

 When you design an email, you can turn any content block into Dynamic Content that displays only for certain recipients.
 This helps target different types of subscribers at the same time with a single email.

 To learn more about Dynamic Content and how to enable it in your content block, check out About Dynamic Content.